pypeaday/pype.dev/pype.dev/content/blog/homelab-journey-part-1.md

 ## Router | OPNSense

+!!! note "stats"
     CPU: i5-8700
     Memory: 8GB of whatever was in the box
     Storage: 1TB SSD

 My router is an old Optiplex.
 I'll find the link to that.
 So I'm running a x86 system for my router with OpenSense on it.
 Just seemed it to be another home lab standard and I'd like to